Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

 Special teams

-One of the only areas of the team that had an overall pretty good day.
+Maybe the only area of the team that had an overall pretty good day.

 Neal broke through to block a punt late in the first half to give Seattle a safety, and two punts by Michael Dickson downed inside the 10 kept the field flipped for much of the first half — the second helped set up the block punt.

-And Jason Myers hit his 27th straight field goal.
+And Jason Myers hit his 27th consecutive field goal.

-But when Seattle needed something out of its return game, it didn’t get it, with rookie Freddie Swain stopped at the 18 on a return following the Giants field goal that made it 17-5.
+But you’d like to see Seattle get a little more out of the return game.

 Grade: B